‘Westworld’ Season 3: Latest Trailer Released Features Creepy Corporation Called Incite

 “The world is complex, complicated, messy.
 But life doesn’t have to be.
 The future is powered by you and we know you.
 Incite is different.”

-Incite Inc. also promises that the “possibilities are limitless” with their company and that, “with Incite the only choice you’ll have to make is us.”
+Incite Inc. also promises that the “possibilities are limitless” with their company and that “with Incite the only choice you’ll have to make is us.”

-Also introduced in the clip is newcomer, Liam Dempsey Sr. He will play a character called Jefferson Mays, who is also the co-founder of the new company.
+Also introduced in the clip is newcomer Liam Dempsey Sr. He will play a character named Jefferson Mays, who is also the co-founder of the new company.

 It's in the details.